 Designer Tammy Kalinsky completed the project as her senior thesis, on behalf of a friend with cerebal palsey.

-Solving the geometry problem was easy enough, but convincing parents and therapists to trust the work of a design student was a bit trickier.
+Solving the geometry problem was easy enough, but convincing parents and therapists to trust the work of a design student was trickier.
 They wanted something that looked safe and reliable, but Kalinsky’s goal was to make the product reflect the youth and vigor of its user, not the cold, sterile look common to most medical devices.
 “That’s when I turned to the world of children’s bicycles, a very colorful and happy world,” says Kalinsky.
 “But at the same time very secure and familiar for the parents.”

 This lets the rider interact with the world while honing their motor skills at the same time.
 “Some of the kids can’t verbally communicate,” she says.
 “But they all have the need to communicate and it’s up to us to give them the means to do so.”